Diffels/ULG_Flex_Residential_Load/ramp_mobility/readme.txt

 |               EV module               | by Noé Diffels, derived from ramp-mobility
 |_______________________________________|

-This module stochastically computes an EV load profile based on an occupancy profile and predefined parameters (such as the type of car and driver usage) for a time horizon ranging from 1 day to 1 year, minute by minute.
+This module computes a stochastic EV load profile based on an occupancy profile and predefined parameters (such as the type of car and driver usage) for a time horizon ranging from 1 day to 1 year, minute by minute.

 Main Assumptions: